Are Christians too nice? Well, Christians today are nicer than God.

 In the King James Version, the seductive women among the people of God are worse than "whores" (Ezek.
 16:33).
 That crude term appears in the Bible dozens of times.
 The men who use those women are "whoremongers" (1 Tim.
 1:10; Heb.
 13:4; Rev. 21:8; 22:15), which is the most raw term in the English language to describe promiscuous men.
 God describes other sinners in terms of filthy excrement (Isa.
 64:6) and even worse (2 Ki.
 18:27; Isa.
 36:12).
 Sinners truly are repulsive, regardless of how men may try to sanitize them.

-Since 1991, our radio program, Bob Enyart Live, has always been an occasionally harsh and often confrontational, news-talk show.
-The program does not cater to what Christians expect and is sometimes criticized for being intentionally offensive.
-But then, so was Jesus.
+Since 1991, our radio program, Bob Enyart Live, has been an occasionally harsh and often confrontational news-talk show.
+The program does not cater to what Christians expect and is sometimes criticized for being offensive.

 Jesus was offensive.
 Most people were offended by him.
 The proof for John the Baptist that Jesus was the Christ was that the blind see, the lame walk and the majority are "offended" by Him (Mat.
 11:2-19).
 As Jesus said, "Blessed is he who is not offended because of Me" (Mat.
 11:6; Luke 7:23).
 In Galilee, Jesus did not plead with his neighbors to understand Him when "they were offended at Him" (Mat.
 13:57; Mark 6:3).
 If unbelievers are offended, so be it (cf. Luke 14:3-4; John 5:8-16).
 "Shake off the dust from your feet" (Mat.
 10:14).
 But alas, that is no longer a Christian attitude.